 What does it take to resuscitate an 800-year-old castle?
 All the available scaffolding in Ireland, apparently, and a bit more from Scotland.
 Ashford Castle was a leaky, drafty, crumbling shadow of its former self when it was purchased by the Tollman family in 2013.
-They were committed to using local resources to restore its glory, and so a crew from a small local construction company spent two years on that scaffolding, placing double-glazed windows and repointing centuries-old stones under the gaze of a conservation architect who kept original features intact.
+They committed to using local resources to restore its glory, and so a crew from a small area construction company spent two years on that scaffolding, placing double-glazed windows and repointing centuries-old stones under the gaze of a conservation architect who kept the original features intact.
 They discovered hidden details behind old walls, added artwork and antiques, and appointed every inch of the place to fit the castle’s distinguished cultural heritage.
-What they created was a true palace, as well as thriving relationships with local residents.
+They created a true palace, as well as thriving relationships with local residents.
 Aside from supporting two historic churches in the area, the castle is helping fund a community center for the nearby village of Cong.

 Want to plan the trip of your dreams?
 Create a custom trip around this lodge.

 See a specially crafted National Geographic itinerary including this lodge.